CommandersAct/Platform-Documentation/features/destinations/destinations-catalog/facebook/facebook-conversions-api.md

 More customization options will come soon.

-If you need to overwrite this value right now, you can use *Properties Transformation* to set the `integrations.facebook.action_source` (deprecated, but still works)
+If you need to overwrite this value, you currently can use *Properties Transformation* to set the `integrations.facebook.action_source`.

 ### Mapping: `user_data`